 I didn't have to wait long.
 Within the next couple of years, a boon of new brands with eco-friendly philosophies emerged onto the scene.
 Not only were these options just as (if not more) effective than other options on the market, but many of them were gorgeous—smartly packaged, chic, and downright covetable.
 Suddenly, it was actually cool to shop green beauty.
 Fast-forward to today, and I can walk into any Sephora, Target, or even CVS and have my pick of plant-based products.
 Because my own beauty regimen has evolved with this shift in the market, it's something I feel passionate about, and could talk about endlessly.

-This is all to say: Over the past five years, I've tried a lot of natural beauty products.
+This is all to say: Over the past few years, I've tried a lot of natural beauty products.
 A lot, a lot.
 Especially given what I do for a living.